-Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD Community health, safety and security risks Provision and use of proper personal protective equipment (PPE), working conditions and facilities.
+Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD Impact 14: Community health, safety and security risks Observe standards operation procedures for human resource management: engage competent workers & supervisors on site all times.
+Provision and use of proper personal protective equipment (PPE), working conditions and facilities.
 Provide appropriate PPEs for free and enforce their use; provide for proper working conditions: undercover or shaded work areas, accessible water; Provide for proper signage: warning signs with appropriate text (in Swahili) and graphics; Provide adequate storage, secure equipment, fall prevention systems and demarcate any hazardous areas.
 Institute code of practice at the workplace.
 Fence the campsite and materials storage yard.
 Develop and implement health and safety procedures and guidelines; Develop and implement the ER Equipment and Procedures; Comply with relevant national and International Performance Standards on health and safety requirements for the construction site as directed by DOSH.
 Observe the Fundamental Universal Accessibility Components for the Built.
 Ensure that access routes, facilities and features are provided around building entrances, including parking and circulation routes between buildings; Provide for independent and accessible entry; Provide features within a building that that provide independent and accessible movement through it; Ensure that rooms, spaces and toilets to be used in an independent and accessible way within the building; Provide features that assist in the orientation, wayfinding, information and communication within the built; and Provide for efficient and safe evacuation for all from the building in emergency situations.
-Provide adequate water and sanitation services.
-Make a proper assessment of water needs.
-Provide for adequate water storage capacity.
-Act No. 1 of 2005 The Zanzibar Workers" Compensation (Amendment) Act No. 5, 2005.
-LGA officers in Unguja Island) DOSH USD 5,000 being costs for first aid kits and PPEs USD 5,000 being costs for safety signs and symbols
+The Labor Relations Act No. 1 of 2005 The Zanzibar Workers" Compensation (Amendment) Act No. 5, 2005. collaboration with relevant LGA officers in Pemba Island) DOSH permits from DOSH USD 6,000 being costs for first aid kits and PPEs USD 4,500 being costs for safety signs and symbols